medibloc/panacea-governance/proposals/2021-10-community_pool-minimum_deposit/README.md

 - Change the minimum proposal deposit from 100,000MED to 10,000MED.

 ### Background
-Community pool is a means of funding those who contribute through governance voting.
+Community pool can fund those who contribute through governance voting.
+This community pool will be filled with a certain amount of mining reward as a fee.
 Cosmos Hub is using this Community Pool to fund contributors.(https://github.com/medibloc/panacea-core/issues/186#issuecomment-927537658).
 Panacea also proposes to be able to fund multiple contributors for better development.
 Although the rewards of validator and delegates will be slightly reduced, the raised funds from Community Pool will surely help Panacea's ecosystem.